rahull2711/Smart_Vision_Glasses_for_blind/README.md

 and empowering solution for individuals with visual impairments, enhancing their accessibility, independence, and engagement in various aspects of their daily lives

+List of Parts for AI-Based Smart Glasses:
+1. Raspberry Pi 4 (4GB variant)
+2. USB Camera
+3. Microphone
+4. LEDs for Night Vision
+5. Ultrasonic Sensor
+6. Power Bank
+7. Push Buttons (3)
+8. Various Circuits and Electronics
+9. Connecting Wires
+10. Headset or Earphones with a 3.5mm jack for audio output
+11. Switch (for controlling LEDs)
+12. Resistors and Capacitors (as required for pull-up configurations and circuitry)
+13. Enclosure for Smart Glasses (3D printed case )
+14. Additional Sensors or Components for Future Features

+Hardware Connections and Working of the Project:
+The project is smart ai based glasses for blind people with components is using a Raspberry Pi 4 4GB variant with a camera and microphone and LED's for the night and on the other hand its also using ultrasonic sensor and using a power bank to power it up and some push buttons and some circuits and other electronics..
+So we talk about the connections the camera is connecting through the USB port of the Raspberry Pi same with the microphone for the ultrasonic sensor we are using the GPIO PINES of the Raspberry Pi 4 5 volts for VCC pin.
+GND to gnd eacho to GPio pin 17 trigger to GPio22 and for the buttons we are using the GPio in the pull up configuration button one is connecting to 23gpio button 2 is connected to 24gpio pin.
+Now let's talk about the working of the project. first we need to power up the glasses after powering up we will use the push buttons on the circuit for example when we press button one it will turn on the path finding algorithm it use the camera and the ultrasonic sensor to find the path and tell the distance between the object it will tell the user about the path and the distance through the audio for that we need to connect a earphone to Raspberry Pi from 3.5 mm jack on it.
+It use the Text to Speech which converted text output into speech and user will get to know the path where it need to go right or left and this distance from the front object and when we press the button two on the circuit it will it start the assistant algorithm which will help the user to tell anything

 Hardware Screenshots: